Emmanuel Episcopal Church (Geneva): Community

 The community of Emmanuel reflects the diversity of the city of Geneva and the belief "God loves you.
 No exceptions".
 The church serves the "Greater Geneva Area", which includes the Canton of Geneva, near-by parts of the Canton of Vaud and neighbouring France.
 The 2016 Parish Survey indicated that 45% of parishioners come from the United States and 61% consider English to be their native tongue.
 However over 20 different languages are spoken, and 57% of parishioners described themselves as fluent in three or more.
 French is spoken by 87% of the community.

-The diversity of Christian religious backgrounds includes Episcopalian 24%, Roman Catholic 20%, with a mixture of other Anglican and other Protestant traditions contributing 45%.
+The diversity of religious backgrounds includes Episcopalian 24%, Roman Catholic 20%, with a mixture of Anglican and other Protestant traditions contributing 45%.
+People with non-Christian backgrounds are also included in the community.
 In 1973 Philip Potter Secretary General of the World Council of Churches wrote "Emmanuel Church has its place in history as a pioneer of the ecumenical movement".
-People with non-Christian backgrounds are also included in the community.

 Church services are conducted predominantly in English, with a few bilingual English/French services each year, often with the Old Catholic congregation of St Germain (description in French St Germain).
 Sunday services take place at 8:30 (Holy Eucharist) and at 10:30 with music (Holy Eucharist or Morning Prayer).

 The size of the congregation, being composed mainly of expatriates, has varied greatly over the years with changes in the political and economic climate.
 The church almost ceased to function during the periods of the two World Wars, but had a total Sunday congregation of over 300 in 1960.

-In response to the Covid-19 pandemic, the building was closed for public services for three periods between March 2020 and March 2021, a total of more than six months.
+In response to the COVID-19 pandemic, the building was closed for public services for three periods between March 2020 and March 2021, a total of more than six months.
 Services were available online, and continue to be so.
 The monthly ministry to those in need at "Jardin de Montbrillant", the local Soup kitchen, was suspended in March 2020, though financial contributions continued, and was resumed in the summer of 2022.
+As many as 300 people may be fed, many of them refugees.

+Following the outbreak of war in Ukraine, a Refugee Welcome Centre was established to partially meet the needs of these people.
+Social activities, English and French language classes, and Yoga for women are provided.
+These services are free to refugees of any origin.